10up/distributor/README.md

 1. Ensure that the current version of Distributor is active on BOTH sites being connected.
 We'll refer to these as mainsite.com and remotesite.com.
 1. On mainsite.com, navigate to `Distributor` > `External Connections` and click `Add New`.
-1. Enter a label for the connection (e.g., `remotesite.com`), select `Username / Password` for the `Authentication Method`, and a username from remotesite.com.
+1. Enter a label for the connection (e.g., `remotesite.com`).
+1. Select `Username / Password` for the `Authentication Method`, open the `manually set up connection` link, and input a username from remotesite.com.
-1. On remotesite.com, ensure that [Application Passwords](https://wordpress.org/plugins/application-passwords/) is installed. (_Note: Using this plugin instead of a normal WordPress users password helps limit the use of your primary password and will allow you to revoke access to Distributor in the future if needed._) Then navigate to the user profile that will be used to create the External Connection on mainsite.com and then to the `Application Passwords` section of the user profile (not the `Account Management` section).
-Add a label for the New Application Password Name (e.g., `mainsite.com`) and click `Add New`.
+1. Navigate to the user profile (on remotesite.com) that will be used to create the External Connection on mainsite.com and then to the `Application Passwords` section of the user profile.
+Add a label for the New Application Password Name (e.g., `mainsite.com`) and click `Add New Application Password`.
 Now copy the password provided into mainsite.com's External Connections `Password` field.
-1. On mainsite.com, add the `External Connection URL` (e.g., http://remotesite.com/wp-json).
+1. On mainsite.com External Connections' page, add the `External Connection URL` (e.g., http://remotesite.com/wp-json).
 You should see a green circle and "_Connection established._".
 1. Ensure the roles selected in `Roles Allowed to Push` are the ones you want to support, then press the `Create Connection` button.
 You should now be able to push from mainsite.com to remotesite.com.
 If you want to pull from remotesite.com to mainsite.com, simply repeat these instructions swapping mainsite.com and remotesite.com.

 ## How to Distribute Content